 Malaysia: Home Minister admits Internet news is now mainstream

-Malaysia's Home Minister, Datuk Seri Syed Hamid Albar, was reported to have said that Internet media is no “alternative media” as more and more Malaysians were obtaining news and information from the Internet.
-He said this at after giving the keynote address at the Colloquium on Media Policy in Malaysia, organised by the...
+Malaysia's Home Minister, Datuk Seri Syed Hamid Albar, was reported to have said that Internet media is no “alternative media” as more and more Malaysians were obtaining news and information from the...

 Malaysia: Blogger's bail extended